glim2485/Bandwidth-Aware-Caching/README.md

 # Bandwidth-Aware-Caching
-A repository for paper
+A repository with code files for my paper
-Check simul branch instead of main for now
+So far, the simulator is done with the basics (simul branch), but still uses network protocols for simulations Next is to try and implement them in seperate machines